cometbft/knowledge-base/protocols/consensus-gossip/tuple-space.md

 In both approaches for synchronization, the tuple space could grow indefinitely, given that the number of heights and rounds is infinite.
 To save memory, entries should be removed from the tuple space as soon as they become stale, that is, they are no longer useful.
-For example, if a new height is started, all entries corresponding toe previous heights become stale.
+For example, if a new height is started, all entries corresponding to previous heights become stale.

 In general, simply forgetting stale entries in the local view would save the most space.
 However, it could lead to entries being added back or circulating on the network.